deco3500/TeamPizza/Version-1/documentation_v1.md

-## Testing Session
+## Usability Testing
 ### User 1
 #### Search page
-* ‘Refine Search’ wasn’t obvious, user was unaware of the functionality of the button
+‘Refine Search’ wasn’t obvious, user was unaware of the functionality of the button.
-  * Solution: Have it at the bottom of the page with a button that says refine search or an icon
+* Solution: Have it at the bottom of the page with a button that says refine search or an icon.

 #### Restaurant details
-* User suggested to include a ‘leave a review’ button as well as a ‘see user reviews’
+User suggested to include a ‘leave a review’ button as well as a ‘see user reviews’.
-  * Solution: include buttons to view user reviews and to leave a review
+* Solution: include buttons to view user reviews and to leave a review.

 #### Newsfeed
-* User suggested using images in the article previews to make them look more appealing.
+User thought that the newfeed looked bland with just article titles and blurbs.
+The user suggested using images in the article previews to make them look more appealing.

-#### Analysis
-User was able to carry out tasks quite easily and navigation seemed intuitive.

 ### User 2
+#### Main Menu page
+User thought that having the main menu in a seperate page was old fashioned and suggested that we have a menu/navigation bar with only a few links in them.

+#### Search page
+User couldn't find 'refine search' option.
+User didn't think that the symbol meant anything, thought it was a decoration.
+User suggested having it right below the search bar with a more universally accepted/understood icon or just have it say 'refine search'.

+#### Overall thoughts
+User thought that the application could benefit from some colours and proper pictures to have a more complete look.

+### User 3
+#### Log In/Landing page
+User suggested having a little blurb as to what the application is about on the front page and maybe some explanation or pictures as to what functions the application has.

+#### Newsfeed
+User thought the newsfeed page needed a filter for posts from friends and a filter for news only.
+User got the idea from Facebook.

-####
+#### Overall thoughts
+Application seemed pretty straightforward to the user.
+User thought that navigation was quite intuitive other than the flaws mentioned above.